junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 The *Glow Stone* is an item of limited utility in the original game, very few areas were dark enough to make it remotely useful (this might depend a little on your monitor though and it is still logically required for items in some of those dark rooms but not really necessary).
 To improve it's utility it now unlocks Night Hunts too.
 The night hunt versions of Towering Coral Forest and Mount Gendarme are quality checks per minute plays and Pangaia Plains Night is a quality exp per minute play, so this adds greater importance to this item of questionable merit.

-The *Ship Blueprints* open repair the boat that leads to Solitude Island.
+The *Ship Blueprints* repair the boat that leads to Solitude Island.

 ## Other Notes for Progression
 A couple quick notes that might not be immediately obvious.

 The player can still access the *enhance* feature for weapons before getting Kathleen by interacting with the stump near the forge, just like the original game the player had access to some of the village features though in a greatly limited capacity before finding the villagers that run specific shops.

-- *Dina* is logically required for getting rid of insect nests, her joining grants the player the abiltiy to trade which is access to Insect Repellant and the player will also get 10 Insect Repellant upon having her join.
+- *Dina* is logically required for getting rid of insect nests, her joining grants the player the abiltiy to trade, including Jewel Trades, which is access to Insect Repellant and the player will also get 10 Insect Repellant upon having her join.
 - *Kathleen* is access to reforge and armor smith.
 - *Licht* is access to the main brew feature.
 - *Alison* is access to the tailor.